 Planting, Growing and Harvesting Garlic From Your Garden

-Growing your own garlic is easy, as long as you are patient.
+It is easy to grow garlic, as long as you are patient.
+Very patient.
 Garlic comes in a bulb made up of 10-15 individual cloves held together by a papery membrane.
 It is an ideal plant to grow as it does not take up much room in the garden.
 Plant garlic in the fall or early spring.

 Where to Get Garlic